 Today I love my scar.
 Over the years, I've nurtured and conditioned it.

-It makes me feel special, so I wear it like a badge of honor.
-But I'll never forget that my first instinct was to hate it.
-A few years later I was catching up with a friend who had recently had c-section.
+It makes me feel special, and I wear it like a badge of honor.
+But I'll never forget that my first instinct was to hate it and conceal it.
+A few years later, I caught up with a friend, Alejandra Thompson, who had recently had a C-section.

-She told me she was struggling with her scar, that she didn't like the way it looked or the way it felt.
-She tried a few creams but they grossed her out, so she stopped using them.
+She told me she was struggling with her scar and that she didn't like how it looked or how it felt.
+She tried a few creams, but they were sticky and greasy, so she stopped using them.
 She didn't even want to touch her scar.

 After our chat, I couldn't get the conversation out of my head.
 I knew exactly what she was feeling, but I wanted her to be proud of her scar, too.
 My idea was to get her a fancy luxury scar cream, to inspire her to take care of it, and maybe even learn to love it the way I did with my scar.